 From implantable medical devices for neural probing and wireless temperature sensing to dissolvable transdermal drug delivery systems, our faculty and students develop and analyze manufacturing processes for bioinert, effective medical tools.

-Examples include tissue engineering, a gluten sensing device, bio-micro fluidic device fabrication, 3D printed bones for surgical training, and repairing and replacing damaged tissues and organs.
+Examples include tissue engineering, a gluten sensing device, bio-micro fluidic device fabrication, 3D printed bones for surgical training, repairing and replacing damaged tissues and organs, and wearable devices for enhancing sensory, motor, and cognitive functions.